spencertipping/pushback/pushback.md

 for general application development.
 Pushback works around this by flattening all of its logic using JIT (into Perl code).
 Objects exist as data accessors, but flow paths are all monomorphically specialized to minimize interpreter overhead.
-The result is that creating and modifying object connections is somewhat expensive, but data movement is comparable to optimal hand-written code.
+They should perform at least as well as hand-written code.

 ## License/header

 ```text
 # Pushback: flow control as control flow
 # Pushback is a fully negotiated IO/control multiplexer for Perl.
 See